Matías González (footballer, born 1993)

-Robert Matías González Núñez (born 23 November 1993) is a Uruguayan footballer who plays as a defender for Primera B de Chile side Rangers.
+Robert Matías González Núñez (born 23 November 1993) is a Uruguayan footballer who plays as a defender for Uruguayan Segunda División side Atenas.

 Career

 González's career began in 2013 with Liverpool of the Uruguayan Primera División.
 His one and only first-team appearance for Liverpool came on 24 February 2013 in a league loss versus Danubio.
 In August 2014, González completed a transfer to fellow Primera División side El Tanque Sisley, with whom he made his debut for in November 2014 against River Plate.
 Six further appearances arrived during 2014–15, prior to another six in 2015–16 which concluded with relegation for the club but it did feature González scoring his first senior goal in a 5–6 home defeat to Defensor Sporting.

 In the Uruguayan Segunda División, González played four times as the club won promotion back to the top-flight for 2017.
 In 2017, he had his most productive season with El Tanque Sisley after featuring twenty-four times and scoring twice as they finished 13th.
 However, El Tanque Sisley were relegated at the beginning of 2018 due to outstanding debt issues, González subsequently departed the club and joined Primera B de Chile side San Marcos.
 His debut for San Marcos came on 4 March during a defeat to Deportes Valdivia.